drewf24/world-airbnb/proposal/proposal.md

 ![](proposal_files/figure-gfm/visualization-univariate-1.png)<!-- -->

-According to this histogram, Manhattan and Brooklyn dominate the number of listings on Airbnb in New York City.
+Manhattan and Brooklyn dominate the number of listings on Airbnb in New York City.
 More specifically, there is roughly 20,000 listings in Brooklyn and slightly more than 20,000 listings in Manhattan.
 The Queens borough follows after with roughly 5,000 listings, followed by Bronx and Staten Island with fewer than 1,100 listings each.

-Univariate Borough Count (Summary) Creating summary statistics that will count the number of listings in each neighborhood group.
+Univariate Borough Count (Summary):

+Creating summary statistics that will count the number of listings in each neighborhood group.

 ``` r
 abnb %>%